 The Tax Code provides that interest-bearing obligations of Philippine residents are Philippine sourced income subject to Philippine income tax.
 Interest income derived by Philippine citizens and alien resident individuals from the Third Tranche Bonds is thus subject to income tax, which is withheld at source, at the rate of 20% based on the gross amount of interest.
 Generally, interest on the Third Tranche Bonds received by non-resident aliens engaged in trade or business in the Philippines is subject to a 20% final withholding tax while that received by non-resident aliens not engaged in trade or business is subject to a final withholding tax rate of 25%.
-Interest income received by domestic corporations and resident foreign corporations from the Third Tranche Bonds is subject to a final withholding tax rate of 20%.
-Interest income received by non-resident foreign corporations from the Third Tranche Bonds is subject to a 30% final withholding tax.
+Interest income received by domestic corporations and resident foreign corporations from the Third Tranche Bonds is subject to a 30% final withholding tax.